-TAUNTON FLOWER SHOW 2023 - ENTRY FORM
+TAUNTON FLOWER SHOW 2024 - ENTRY FORM

-Exhibitor's Name (capitals please) Address Telephone number (including dialing code) Young people: age at 1st August 2023 (if 17 years or under) years ears If you would like to be added to our email mailing list to receive Flower Show news by email, then please include your email address below.
-My email address Please tick the appropriate b ox below I am a fully paid up individual member of Taunton Flower Show or I am aged under 17.
+Exhibitor's Name (capitals please) Address Telephone number (including dialing code) Young people: age at 1st August 2024 (if 17 years or under) year s If you would like to be added to our email mailing list to receive Flower Show news by email, then please include your email address below.
+My email address Please tick the appropriate box below I am a fully paid up individual member of Taunton Flower Show or I am aged under 17.
 Entries in all classes is FREE.
 I am NOT a member of Taunton Flower Show.
 I enclose a cheque or cash for £ to cover my entry fees.
 If my fees are £10 or more I will receive a free all day ticket to the show.
-If my entry fees are less than £10 I will receive a free late entry ticket.
-This is a group or club entry.
+If my entry fees are less than £10 I will receive a free late entry ticket valid after 3pm on Saturday, This is a group or club entry.
 We enclose a cheque or cash for £ to cover entry fees.
 If the fees are £10 or more we will receive one free all day ticket to the show.
 If entry fees are less than £10 we will receive one free late entry ticket.
 I have listed my entries overleaf.
-I declare that these comply with the Ta Flower Show Regulations, 2023. aunton Signed Dated Cheques should be made payable to "TDH&FS".
-If you wish to have receipt of your entry form acknowledged, please include a SAE or your email address here
+I declare that these comply with the Taur Flower Show Regulations, 2024. nton Signed Dated Cheques should be made payable to "TDH&FS".
+If you wish to have receipt of your entry form acknowledged, please include a Sor your email address here SAE

-ENTRIES CLOSE 8PM ON MONDAY 31 July 2023
+ENTRIES CLOSE 8PM ON MONDAY 29 July 2024

-Entry forms must by sent or delivered to one of the following by 8pm on Monday 31 July 2023
+Entry forms must by sent or delivered to one of the following by 8pm on Monday 29 July 2024

 - Mr I Coleby, Engine House Cottage, Creech St Michael, TAUNTON.
-TA3 5RA - Delivered by hand to the Visitor Centre, Market House, Taunton. - By email or on-line.
+TA3 5RA - Delivered by hand to the Visitor Centre, Market House, Taunton (closes at 4pm). - By email or on-line.
 See the website or email us at entries@tauntonfs.co.uk.

-TAUNTON FLOWER SHOW 2023
+TAUNTON FLOWER SHOW 2024

 Please list class number(s) and description for each class entered and entry fee.
-Send the form to reach the address overleaf by 8pm on Monday 31 July 2023.
+Send the form to reach the address overleaf by 8pm on Monday 29 July 2024.
 You may send your entries by email or enter on-line: please see the website for details or email entries@tauntonfs.co.uk